tpugh/terrencepugh.com/_pages/about.md

   - /about.html
 ---

-Technologist with experience in software development, technical product management, and DevOps principles.
-Enjoys the process of ensuring technical teams work well together to deliver high-quality services to end-users.
+I'm a technologist with experience in software development, technical product management, and DevOps principles.
+I enjoy the process of ensuring technical teams work well together to deliver high-quality services to end-users.

 Education
 ======